2/4/06 Dear Olga

 of Jewish confession in Drancy (Suburb of Paris) Name: Majtelès

-Tobias its wife Divojra Rack aviat succeeded in making it leave the
+Tobias his wife Divojra Rack aviat succeeded in leaving the

 camp Thank you for your assistance M.Busson *mes Grand-parents